Regnal year

 A regnal year is a year of the reign of a sovereign, from the Latin regnum meaning kingdom, rule.
 Regnal years considered the date as an ordinal, not a cardinal number.
 For example, a monarch could have a first year of rule, a second year of rule, a third year of rule, and so on, but not a zeroth year of rule.

 Applying this ancient epoch system to modern calculations of time, which include zero, is what led to the debate over when the third millennium began.
 Regnal years are "finite era names", contrary to "infinite era names" such as Christian era, Jimmu era, Juche era, and so on.

 Early use

 In ancient times, calendars were counted in terms of the number of years of the reign of the current monarch.
 Reckoning long periods of time required a king list.
 The oldest such reckoning is preserved in the Sumerian king list.
 Ancient Egyptian chronology was also dated using regnal years.
 The Zoroastrian calendar also operated with regnal years following the reform of Ardashir I in the 3rd century.

 The Canon of Kings is a list that dates the reigns of various Babylonian, Persian, Macedonian, Egyptian, and Roman monarchs, that was used by ancient astronomers as a way to date astronomical phenomena.
 The Liberian Catalogue is a similar list of popes of Early Christianity, that was used to date early events in the religion's history.
+The Holy See continued to use Regnal years on coinage until 2001, dropping the practice with the switch to the Euro.